k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/02_K2cloud_on-prem_K8s_Installation.md

-# On-prem Kubernetes Cluster Installation
+# On-premises Kubernetes Cluster Installation

 This article describes the guidelines and instructions for creating a K2cloud site - a K8s (Kubernetes) cluster that is ready for operation.